DanielDFY/CA_Projects/Project 1/part 2/README.md

 ## Instruction list

-According to `loop.s` and `mechine.def` , all the instructions we need to implement are as follows:
+All the instructions we need to implement are as follows:

 | Instruction | OP Code | ALUSrcA | ALUSrcB |  ALUOp  | Dst  |  Branch   |
 | :---------: | :-----: | :-----: | :-----: | :-----: | :--: | :-------: |